 Guerilla Air Drop

 Garanti Bank in Turkey used a remote-controlled hot air balloon and a small, one-person glider to air drop gifts on citizens.
 The packages contained a small stuffed animal attached to a small branded parachute.
 It’s a very innovative guerilla marketing idea.
-You can watch a couple videos about it here.

 So Close, You Can Touch It